 The good news is that the prettiest cookware is often the best made, too.
 People have an intuitive eye for quality, so what you like is often going to be high quality.

 The Tramontina Tri-Ply Clad is beautiful cookware--every bit as beautiful as All-Clad.
-The polished finish, lids, handles, and overall shape is pleasing to the eye, and also a decent indication of quality.
+The polished finish, stainless lids (though the Chinese is switching to glass lids at a reduced price), handles, and overall shape is pleasing to the eye, and also a decent indication of quality.